stephaninieee/stephaninieee/README.md

 - 👀 I’m interested in playing the piano
 - 🌱 I’m currently sophomore in NCU
 - 💞️ I’m looking for all the dessert
-- 📫 How to reach me ? plz visit my ig account
+- 📫 How to reach me ? plz visit my foodie ig account @eat_with_chulu

 <!---
 stephaninieee/stephaninieee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.